• Skip to primary navigation

 When you’re ready to serve the chicken, defrost it and drain off the liquid.
 Then reheat it and toss it with as much BBQ sauce as you’d like!
 Print the recipe below for a label that includes these instructions.

-BBQ Pulled Chicken in a silver baking pan topped with plastic wrap
+BBQ Pulled Chicken in a disposable baking pan topped with plastic wrap

 How to Deliver This Meal To Someone Else